Timiport/OSGMSCalendar-Privacy-Policy/index.md

 ### Transfer of Your Personal Data

 We will not transfer your personal data to any party

-### Children's Privacy
-Our Service does not address anyone under the age of 13.
-We do not knowingly collect personally identifiable information from anyone under the age of 13.
-If You are a parent or guardian and You are aware that Your child has provided Us with Personal Data, please contact Us.
-If We become aware that We have collected Personal Data from anyone under the age of 13 without verification of parental consent, We take steps to remove that information from Our servers.

-If We need to rely on consent as a legal basis for processing Your information and Your country requires consent from a parent, We may require Your parent's consent before We collect and use that information.

 ### Changes to this Privacy Policy
 We may update Our Privacy Policy from time to time.
 We will notify You of any changes by posting the new Privacy Policy on this page.